sparkflows/sparkflows-docs/docs/user-guide/user-guide/pipeline/execute-workflow.rst

    * - Title
      - Value
    * - WORKFLOW
-     - The workflow to execute
+     - Select the workflow to execute
    * - isEnabled
      - isEnabled true to execute the selected workflow
    * - KEY VALUE ARRAY